gregorML/Cryptocurrency-Price-Monitoring-App/README.md

-# Cryptocurrency Price Monitoring App 🚀
+# Real-Time Cryptocurrency Price Monitoring System

-A real-time cryptocurrency price monitoring application built with Apache Kafka, PostgreSQL, and Streamlit.
+## Overview
+This project is a real-time cryptocurrency price monitoring system that collects, processes, and visualizes price data from multiple exchanges (Binance, ByBit, KuCoin) using Apache Kafka as the core message broker.
+It includes features for price prediction using LSTM models, anomaly detection for price differences across exchanges, and an interactive web interface built with Streamlit.
+The entire system is containerized using Docker Compose for easy deployment and scalability.

+The system allows users to:

+- Monitor real-time cryptocurrency prices
+- Visualize historical price data
+- Receive alerts for significant price discrepancies between exchanges
+- View price predictions based on trained LSTM models
+- Configure system settings dynamically

 ---

-## 📦 Key Technologies
+## Technologies Used

 - **Kafka & Zookeeper** – Stream processing for real-time data
 - **PostgreSQL** – Database for storing market data
 - **Streamlit** – Web application for visualization and alerts
 - **Docker & Docker Compose** – Containerized environment setup
 - **WebSockets** – Low-latency data transmission between services
+- **LSTM** - RNN model built with Keras for price prediction

 ---